jhajek/Linux-text-book-part-1/files/Labs/Chapter-08/lab-chapter-08.md

 ## Lab Outcomes

 At the completion of this lab you will further your knowledge of shell scripting and enhance your abilities using Bash shell scripts.
 Sample code and text files are available in the textbook GitHub repo under `files > Chapter-08 > lab`.
 You will be writing shell scripts and your deliverable will be the shell scripts that satisfy each files requirements.
-Assume that `names.txt` and `roster.txt` are located in $HOME or `~`.
+Copy `names.txt` and `roster.txt` so that they are in the same directories as your shell scripts -- assume path `./`

-## Part 1
+#### Part 1

-1) Create a shell script named: `delete-chapter-05.sh` which will delete the output of Chapter-05 lab if present, otherwise print a message saying that "Chapter 05 lab content is not present"
+1) Create a shell script in your `HOME directory > Documents`, named: `delete-chapter-05.sh` which will delete the output of Chapter-05 lab if present, otherwise print a message saying that "Chapter 05 lab content is not present"

-1) Create a shell script using the deliverables from the Chapter-05 lab.
+1) Create a shell script in your `HOME directory > Documents` using the deliverables from the Chapter-05 lab.
 Take all of the commands from Chapter-05 Part-1 and combine them into a single shell script named: `chapter-05-lab.sh` and execute them

-1) Create a shell script using IF statements and primary expressions to *grade* your `chapter-05-lab.sh` script by checking for the precense of the proper directories and files being created and printing out log messages.
+1) Create a shell script in your `HOME directory > Documents` using IF statements and primary expressions to *grade* your `chapter-05-lab.sh` script by checking for the precense of the proper directories and files being created and printing out log messages.
 Name the file: `grade-chapter-05-lab.sh`

 ## Part 2